WHAT WE DO IS:

 Fills the gap through a long-term, housing-first approach

-Ends homelessness by providing housing services and wrap-around support
+Ends homelessness by providing housing and supportive services

 Ability to build a national model for municipalities, housing corporations and places of worship to duplicate